SeanS4/unix-like-operating-system/README.md

 ## Verification

 Development combined targeted component tests with full system testing under QEMU, while GNU GDB was used to trace failures between C and assembly code.
-Many of the hardest bugs appeared only after otherwise functional subsystems were integrated, including a forked child losing its process identity and additonal issues involving pathname parsing and piped user input.
+Many of the hardest bugs appeared only after otherwise functional subsystems were integrated, including a forked child losing its process identity.
 See [Verification](docs/verification.md) for more.

 ## Repository Structure